stovepipe/Surfs_Up/README.md

 ![Dec_Summary_Stats.png](https://github.com/stovepipe/Surfs_Up/blob/main/Resources/Dec_Summary_Stats.png)

 ## Summary
 As a result of the analysis, the conclusion can be drawn that Oahu is a suitable location for the startup's first location.
-As a surf shop and ice cream shop combo, sales will be heavily dependant on weather conditions that permit the these two activities to occur.
+As a surf shop and ice cream shop combo, sales will be heavily dependant on weather conditions that permit these two activities to occur.
 We determined that precipitation and average temperature will not impact the opportunity for this startup to be a thriving year-round business.
 For the potential investor, providing analysis from real weather data is critical to the commitment as they had a similar venture fail before as a result of less than ideal weather trends.
 Oahu has shown to be a suitable year-round location for the first store launch after reviewing weather data.

 ### Future Recommendations
 * Recommend diving deeper into precipitation data to determine rainy seasons and peak times of the year as this could have an impact on sales.
 Similar to the temperature query, one could filter the annual data to present day parecipitation data to identify trends in rainfall.